saurabh260120/defect-detection-using-edge-ai/README.md

 c. edgeai-benchmark\
 d. edgeai-tidl-tools

-Follow each instructions in the Readme.md file to set up the Model Maker.
+Follow each instructions in the Model-Maker Github Page to set up the Model Maker.

-## Annotating Data
+## 3. Annotating Data
 The annotation file must be in **COCO JSON** format.

 **If you are using Label Studio take note of following:**